alma4rebi/swift-programming-language/book/AutomaticReferenceCounting.md

-Because there are no more strong references to the `Apartment`{.code-voice} instance, it too is deallocated:
+Because there are no more strong references to the `Apartment` instance, it too is deallocated: